dpkirschner/find-me-a-job/docs/milestones/milestone_03.md

 - Stop polling after success/failure.

 3) Research notes list
-- Add a section below the chat that calls `GET /agents/{activeAgentId}/research` and lists note items with `source_url`, `created_at`, and a short preview of `content`.
+- Add a section below the chat that calls `GET /agents/{activeAgentId}/research` and lists note items with `source_url`, `created_at`, and a short preview of clean markdown `content`.
 - Provide a refresh button to re-fetch notes.

 Manual QA [30–45m]
 - Start Ollama, backend, and frontend.
-- Use the UI to run a scrape on a public URL (e.g., a docs page with text content).
+- Use the UI to run a scrape on a public URL (e.g., a docs page, news article, or job posting).
 - Confirm:
   - Job transitions from pending → running → success
-  - Notes appear under the agent after completion
+  - Clean markdown notes appear under the agent after completion
   - Chat remains usable during the job
+  - Content is properly processed and readable
 - Test failure case with an invalid URL and see `failure` status with error info.

 Detailed Checklist
+- [ ] Dependencies updated in `pyproject.toml` with `crawl4ai`, `chromadb`, `sentence-transformers`
-- [ ] Requirements updated and Playwright installed (`python -m playwright install chromium`)
+- [ ] Crawl4AI setup completed (`crawl4ai-setup` and `crawl4ai-doctor`)
 - [ ] `sql/0002_research_and_jobs.sql` added and executed on startup
-- [ ] `server/chroma_client.py` persistent client + per-agent collection
+- [ ] `backend/chroma_client.py` persistent client + per-agent collection
-- [ ] `agents/tools.py` with `playwright_scrape(url)` implemented
+- [ ] `agents/tools.py` with `crawl4ai_scrape(url)` implemented
-- [ ] `server/background.py` with `run_scrape_job(...)` implemented
+- [ ] `backend/background.py` with `run_scrape_job(...)` implemented
 - [ ] `POST /agents/{id}/execute-tool` endpoint returns `202` with `job_id`
 - [ ] `GET /jobs/{id}` exposes job status and result
-- [ ] `GET /agents/{id}/research` lists notes
+- [ ] `GET /agents/{id}/research` lists notes with clean markdown content
-- [ ] UI can start a job, see status, and view notes
+- [ ] UI can start a job, see status, and view clean research notes
 - [ ] Chat remains responsive while jobs run

 Common Pitfalls (and fixes)
-- Playwright missing browsers → run `python -m playwright install chromium`
+- Crawl4AI setup issues → run `crawl4ai-doctor` to diagnose; manually install with `python -m playwright install chromium`
 - Chroma embeddings errors → ensure `sentence-transformers` is installed; retry adding docs
-- Huge HTML → clean with BeautifulSoup and/or enforce max content size
+- Large content → Crawl4AI handles content cleaning; enforce max content size in storage
-- Concurrency with SQLite → keep writes small; use per-request connections
+- Async/await issues → ensure all Crawl4AI calls use `await` and proper async context
+- Memory usage → Crawl4AI is more efficient than Playwright; monitor with large sites
 - Cross-origin requests → keep CORS enabled for `http://localhost:3000`

 Time Estimate
-- 1.5–2 days for a junior engineer
+- 1–1.5 days for a junior engineer (reduced due to Crawl4AI simplicity)

 What to Demo
-- Kick off a scrape for a URL and show live job status
+- Kick off a scrape for a URL (job posting, company page, etc.) and show live job status
-- After success, display new research notes for the agent
+- After success, display clean, LLM-ready research notes for the agent
-- Continue chatting while the job runs
+- Continue chatting while the job runs in the background
+- Show how scraped content is properly formatted and stored for future AI analysis

+Key Advantages of Crawl4AI Approach
+- **LLM-Optimized**: Content comes pre-processed as clean markdown, perfect for AI consumption
+- **Simpler Implementation**: No need for BeautifulSoup or manual HTML cleaning
+- **Better Performance**: More efficient than Playwright for pure content extraction
+- **Async Native**: Built for async Python, integrates seamlessly with FastAPI
+- **Job Search Ready**: Ideal for processing job postings, company pages, and research documents